Skip to content

 • Right to rectification.
 Newsletter subscribers can update or correct their email address by replying to any newsletter or contacting the address below.

 • Right to erasure.
 Newsletter subscribers can unsubscribe one-click from any send; this removes the address from Beehiiv.
-To request deletion of any analytics data Google or Microsoft hold for this site's traffic, contact the address below and the request will be forwarded to the relevant processor.

 • Right to lodge a complaint.
 A reader who believes their data has been mishandled can complain to their national data protection authority.
 In the Netherlands (where this site is operated): the Autoriteit Persoonsgegevens.